meitung/MKEL1123/milestone5/README.md

 **Step :two: Create new channel to monitor the value of the sensors**
 <br>

 :small_blue_diamond: Create a new channel
 <p align="center">
 <img src="https://github.com/meitung/MKEL1123/blob/main/milestone5/Photos/thingspeak6.png" width="550">
 </p>

 :small_blue_diamond: Type a name for your channel and add description (optional).
-Since 4 parameters are monitored, 4 fields are enabled and label them to "Light Intensity", "Temperature", "Water Level" and "Humidty".
+Since 4 parameters are monitored, 4 fields are enabled and labelled to "Light Intensity", "Temperature", "Water Level" and "Humidty".
 Click the **Save Channel** button to create and save your channel.
 <br>

 :thought_balloon: You may add more fields if you would like to add more sensor value or change the label name to your desired name.

 <p align="center">
 <img src="https://github.com/meitung/MKEL1123/blob/main/milestone5/Photos/thingspeak7.png" width="550">
 </p>

 :small_blue_diamond: To send values from Nucleo-F446RE to ThingSpeak, the **Write API Key** is required to be copied into line 658 of main.c (STM32CubeIDE).
 It can be found in the **API Keys** tab.

 <p align="center">